chersiakingdom/chersiakingdom/README.md

 Data Analysis: Tensorflow, LSTM
 Analysis Visualization : PyQT

-*It will be published by the end of this year.*
+*will be published by the end of this year.*

 - **AI music therapy based on EEG Emotional Analysis, ~2021,09 ing**